Best Things to Do in Tallinn in 2 Days

 Town Hall Square

-The Town Hall Square has been a market place and the centre of Tallinn since the Middle Ages.
+The Town Hall Square has been a market place and the center of Tallinn since the Middle Ages.
 When I visited a Russian concert took place which was quite interesting and fun.
-And apparently it is not uncommon – in summer you will find outdoor cafes, it plays host to the Old Town Days and other medieval festivals, and it is a venue for open-air concerts, fairs and more.
-In winter, you will find Tallinn´s famous Christmas market here at the Town Hall Sqaure.
+And apparently, it is not uncommon – in summer you will find outdoor cafes, it plays host to the Old Town Days and other medieval festivals, and it is a venue for open-air concerts, fairs, and more.

 The colorful buildings are pretty picturesque – as is the Old Town in general – probably one of the most Instagrammable places in Tallinn.
 Also, you will find some interesting buildings around Town Hall Square.